Of course, you should start blogging this year (2026) and beyond.

 That’s a good return on investment that only SEO can beat.

-You’ll need a good and reliable email marketing solution to build your email list fast.
-There are hundreds of email marketing services today; I use Getresponse, one of the oldest, most advanced, and feature-rich email marketing apps.
+You’ll need a reliable email marketing solution to quickly build your email list.
+There are hundreds of email marketing services today; I use GetResponse, one of the oldest, most advanced, and feature-rich email marketing apps.

-From email campaigns, autoresponder, automation, sales funnel, and webinar to e-commerce solutions, Getresponse is a full-fledged marketing solution for small and mid-sized businesses.
+From email campaigns, autoresponders, automation, sales funnels, and webinars to e-commerce solutions, GetResponse is a full-fledged marketing solution for small and mid-sized businesses.

-The forever-free plan gives you a limit of 500 list contacts.
+The forever-free plan limits you to 500 list contacts.
 If you exceed this figure, you must subscribe to one of their paid plans.

 SEO – Search Engine Optimization

 Before making a buying decision, online shopping begins with search engine activities.
-Also, according to a report by 99firms, 93% of all website traffic comes from search engines.
+According to a report by 99firms, 93% of all website traffic comes from search engines.

 Your business will struggle to grow without driving significant traffic from organic search engine results.